What is payroll tax to my contractor?

 In our second example, a builder contracts a carpenter to provide services throughout the year to construct and install timber frames for new houses.

 The carpenter does not work for any other builders during the year and employs an apprentice and a labourer to assist him constructing and installing the frames.

-In this circumstance even though the carpenter’s services are provided for over 90 days and are ordinarily required by the builders’ business, the builder will not be liable on the payments made to the carpenter, as the contractor has engaged two or more workers to provide the services (exemption 6).
+In circumstances such as the one shown in this example, even though the carpenter’s services are provided for over 90 days and are ordinarily required by the builders’ business, the builder will not be liable on the payments made to the carpenter, as the contractor has engaged two or more workers to provide the services (exemption 6).

 Why it’s important to know if you are liable for payroll tax on contractor payments

-Given the complexities of contractor exemptions, and the importance of payroll tax to the NSW state budget (being their largest single source of tax revenue – refer to the above image), we expect taxpayers to continue to be scrutinised on contractor payments as part of their annual payroll tax returns.
+Given the complexities of contractor exemptions, and the importance of payroll tax to the NSW state budget (being their largest single source of tax revenue – as we discussed earlier in the article), we expect taxpayers to continue to be scrutinised on contractor payments as part of their annual payroll tax returns.

 If you would like more information on reviewing your payroll tax obligations please contact our office or complete the form below.